 Food, Drink and Genomes

 Around here, “Can you smell asparagus in your pee?” is totally appropriate party conversation.
 And “I’m U5a1*” is what people say instead of “I’m a Sagittarius.”
-We heard all this and more last night at the first-ever 23andMe User Gathering – a chance for the 23andMe community to get [...]
+We heard all this and more last night at the first-ever 23andMe User Gathering – a chance for the 23andMe community to get together, mingle, and [...]